sicpa-dlab/didcomm-jvm/README.md

         - Curves: Ed25519, Secp256k1 (currently JDK < 15 only), P-256
         - Algorithms: EdDSA (with crv=Ed25519), ES256, ES256K (currently JDK < 15 only)
 - DID rotation (`fromPrior` field) is supported.
-- Forward protocol is implemented
+- Forward protocol is implemented and used by default.
 - Limitations and known issues:
   - Secp256k1 is supported on JDK < 15 only
 - DIDComm has been implemented under the following [Assumptions](https://hackmd.io/i3gLqgHQR2ihVFV5euyhqg)